aryzing/hr-notes/css/css.md

 Comments: `/* ... */`

+# Cascading

+When deciding which attribute value to apply to an element, the attribute under the rule with the highest specificity takes precedence.
+For rules with equal specificity, the latest in the source code takes precedence.
+This is called **cascading**.

 Cascading: highest specificity wins, equal specificities cascade.
 * Type: `0-0-1`
 * Class: `0-1-0`
 * ID: `1-0-0`

+> Universal selector (\*), combinators (+, >, ~, ' ') and negation pseudo-class (:not()) have no effect on specificity.

 **Key selector**: selector farthest to the right in a rule.